-

 By Roger Spooner When talking about the Balfour Declaration with a pastor from Bethlehem, he commented,’ the problems for the Palestinians didn’t start in 1917, they started in 1840′.
 Literal reading of the Bible which had developed in the 17th … Continue reading

-Posted in Balfour Declaration, Christian Zionism, Current Positions, Evangelicals and Christian Zionism, McMahon-Hussein Correspondence, Zionism Debate
+Posted in Balfour Declaration, Christian Zionism, Current Positions, Evangelicals and Christian Zionism, Historical, Mandate Period, Pre-Balfour Declaration, Zionism Debate

 Tagged 1840, 19th Century, Balfour, Balfour Declaration, Evangelicals, Lloyd George, restorationism, Shaftesbury, Zionism